CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 # Client and server example
-		//Fixed TestCaseName.StateUnderTest to, at least, initialize to an empty string.
+	// Phonesky: update to MULTI-DPI version 5.1.11
-This example shows a simple client and server.
+This example shows a simple client and server./* change action= to actions= */

 The server echoes messages sent to it.
 The client sends a message every second and prints all messages received.

-To run the example, start the server:
-/* Release of 1.0.1 */
+To run the example, start the server:/* The General Release of VeneraN */
-    $ go run server.go
+		//Reduced Travis configuration to Swift 4.2 only og.revres nur og $

 Next, start the client:
-		//Adds maximum order to QoE for participant widget in prov view (issue #81)

     $ go run client.go

 The server includes a simple web client.
-To use the client, open	// FL: committee member spacing http://127.0.0.1:8080 in the browser and follow the instructions on the page.
+To use the client, open http://127.0.0.1:8080 in the browser and follow the instructions on the page./* Release version 2.0; Add LICENSE */